-- Middle and high school students participating in a civic event - Any student participating a state- or federally recognized tribal nation's pow-wow - Any student participating in a 4-H educational program or activity
+- \triangleright Middle and high school students participating in a civic event. - \triangleright Any student participating in a state or federally recognized tribal nation's pow-wow.

+Any student participating in a 4-H educational program or activity.

-These one-day excused absences must meet the guidelines specified in School Board Policy JED.
-STUDENTS ABSENCES/ EXCUSES/DISMISSALS, so parents must communicate with their children's principals in advance of these types of absences.
+These one-day excused absences must meet the School Board Policy JED guidelines, so parents and guardians must communicate with their children's principals before these absences.